-The 2020 Cheltenham Gold Cup was won by Al Boum Photo, ridden by Paul Townend.
+The 2021 Cheltenham Gold Cup was won by Minella Indo, ridden by Jack Kennedy.

 What is the prize money for the Cheltenham Gold Cup?

-The prize money for last year’s Gold Cup was £625,000.
+The prize money for the 202 Gold Cup, the last time there were packed stands, was £625,000.
 In total there is £4,590,000 to be won over the four days of racing.
 Around half of that total comes from the race sponsors.

 What is the capacity of Cheltenham racecourse?

 Broadcast live on TV as one of the biggest sporting events of the calendar, whether it’s Sky Sports, BBC, or other platforms, you’ll be able to watch the top festival jockeys in races across devices (mobile, tablet and laptop).

 However, there is also a range of live viewing options online.
 Indeed, most major betting sites – William Hill, Paddy Power Bet365 – offer live streaming services that ensure that wherever you are, you’ll be able to catch the latest action across all four days of races.

 And it couldn’t be easier to gain access.
 All you have to do is fill out a registration form and place a small deposit and you’ll be on your way to watching the drama – no paperwork, tedious details or lump sums needed.